gybber-dev/cronex-academy/posts/how-to-set-personal-financial-goals/en.md

 ---
 title: "How to set personal financial goals and achieve them?"
 description: "Personal financial goals are specific and measurable financial objectives that help in budgeting, expense management, and the development of financial skills.
-These goals can vary depending on individual circumstances, and common approaches to achieving them include reducing expenses and increasing sources of income."
+These goals can vary depending on individual circumstances, and common.json approaches to achieving them include reducing expenses and increasing sources of income."
 level: "beginner"
 coverImage: "/assets/blog/how-to-set-personal-financial-goals/cover.png"
 date: "2023-09-11T05:35:07.322Z"